reginabattle/landing-page-react/README.md

 # Endless

-This is a take home assessment for [SingleStone](https://www.singlestoneconsulting.com).
+This is a technical exercise for [SingleStone](https://www.singlestoneconsulting.com).

 ## Get started